Code-Institute-Submissions/alandoherty95-reciprocate-app/README.md

 ## Technologies

+-   [MongoDB](https://www.mongodb.com//)  MongoDB is a general purpose, document-based, distributed database built for modern application developers and for the cloud era.

+-  [Heroku](https://dashboard.heroku.com/apps) Heroku is a cloud platform as a service supporting several programming languages.

 -   [jQuery](https://code.jquery.com/)  JQuery is a JavaScript library which I found to be a good resource.

+-   [Flask](https://en.wikipedia.org/wiki/Flask_(web_framework))  is a web framework written in Python.

+-  [Materialize](https://materializecss.com/getting-started.html) is a modern responsive front-end framework based on Material Design.

 -   [GitHub](https://github.com/)  GitHub was used for hosting for software development and version control using Git.